 What is the real impact of using Feelingstream’s solution?

 When calls are classified and there is a rise in calls on one topic – based on the previous example, let’s say topic 3 “Waiting for a decision to get a loan” – then it is clear that something should be done about it.
 It could be something that makes the process more efficient so that the customers get their replies faster.
-Another possible option would be to keep the customers updated and send them emails, advising how far along their loan process is and when they should be expecting a reply.
+Another possible option would be to keep the customers updated and send them emails.
+Emails can advise how far along their loan process is and when they should be expecting a reply.
 Maybe it is some third or fourth solution or a combination that makes for the best business.
 All in all, knowing the reasons behind the calls and acting based on that data makes room for thought-out changes and business decisions.

 Bettering business processes based on actual needs and keeping up with the latest data, always thriving and working towards efficiency and clarity of processes.